nodejs/node-v0.x-archive/deps/uv/docs/src/poll.rst

     Initialize the handle using a file descriptor.

+    .. versionchanged:: 1.2.2 the file descriptor is set to non-blocking mode.

 .. c:function:: int uv_poll_init_socket(uv_loop_t* loop, uv_poll_t* handle, uv_os_sock_t socket)

     Initialize the handle using a socket descriptor.
 On Unix this is identical to :c:func:`uv_poll_init`.
 On windows it takes a SOCKET handle.

+    .. versionchanged:: 1.2.2 the socket is set to non-blocking mode.

 .. c:function:: int uv_poll_start(uv_poll_t* handle, int events, uv_poll_cb cb)